 IMPORTANT: COVID-19 update on courses supported through the HWSP

-We understand COVID-19 may have impacted your ability to complete your funded course, training or conference as outlined in your contract.
-It may be that your course, training or conference has been postponed or cancelled, or that you have had to cancel accommodation and/or travel, and you may or may not have been able to seek refunds depending on cancellation policies.
-Please contact us as soon as possible to discuss your options.
+We understand COVID-19 may impact your ability to complete your funded course, training or conference as outlined in your contract.
+If you experience any changes, please contact The HWSP Team on firstname.lastname@example.org as soon as possible to discuss your options.

 - What is the Health Workforce Scholarship Program?

 - Who manages the Program?

 - Who is not eligible for the Program?

 - What is the difference between a scholarship and a bursary?